 The NHS constitution enshrines the right of people to be “…involved, directly or through representatives, in the planning of healthcare services commissioned by NHS bodies, the development and consideration of proposals for changes in the way those services are provided, and in decisions to be made affecting the operation of those services…”.

 Good practice in engagement with the public would involve establishing views and concerns when proposals for change are at a formative stage; providing sufficient reasons for the change to permit “intelligent consideration”; giving adequate time for consideration and response, and taking feedback “conscientiously into account…”.
 These are called the Gunning Principles.

 We are questioning, based on the evidence available to us, how the rights under the NHS constitution have been met and how the principles of genuine engagement have been followed.

 We have put these points to the commissioners in the letters below and will be publishing their responses.

 On 8th August, we also attended the Patient Information Session at St Peter’s Hospital.
 We have recorded the questions raised during the meeting and are putting these to the commissioners for their response.
-We will publish their responses here in due course.

 If you have any further questions, concerns and experiences that you would like to share with us, please get in touch.